POLICY FOR PROTECTION OF CHILDREN AND VULNERABLE ADULTS

 Handling Allegations

-• The individual in question should not be made aware of the alleged allegation at this point.
+• The alleged perpetrator should not be made aware of the allegation at this point.

 Recording